Ayushi-Savla/maze_dungeon_game/README.md

 # Maze Dungeon Game

 ## Overview
 Maze Dungeon Game is a Python-based maze game where the goal is for the player to navigate through a maze, collect as many treasures as possible, and avoid moving bombs.
+The game consists of 3 levels.

 The game challenges players with time constraints and strategic movements to maximize their score while avoiding hazards.